aws-samples/aws-greengrass-ml-deployment-sample/README.md

 ### What is being deployed

-This sample will deploy a fully functioning Greengrass core deployed on a EC2 instance with 3 lambda functions which each have a image classification model deployed.
+This sample will configure and deploy an AWS IoT Greengrass Group on an Amazon EC2 instance.
+The AWS IoT Greengrass Group will include 3 AWS Lambda functions which each have a image classification model.

-There are 3 variants of lambda functions:
+There are 3 variants of AWS Lambda functions:

-- a lambda function with a compiled SageMaker Neo model, which includes all required artifacts within the lambda deployment itself
+- an AWS Lambda function with a compiled SageMaker Neo model, which includes all required artifacts within the lambda deployment itself
-- two lambda function using a plain Tensorflow model for inference.
+- two AWS Lambda functions using a plain Tensorflow model for inference.
 The model and dependencies are imported dynamically using a ml resource.
 One function runs with and the other without containerization.

 The deployment of the Greengrass group and core is fully automated using AWS Cloudformation and AWS SAM.
 Check out [this blogpost](https://aws.amazon.com/blogs/iot/automating-aws-iot-greengrass-setup-with-aws-cloudformation/) to learn more about automating your Greengrass setup using AWS Cloudformation.